QIWI-API/payments-docs/_payment-token_en.html.md

 ## Features {#payment-token-special}

 By default, the issue of payment tokens is disabled.
-Contact your Support manager to enable that.
+Contact your manager in QIWI Support to enable that.

 <aside class="warning">Card payment token is issued only after the successful payment  authorization by the issuer bank.</aside>

+If merchant's service uses QIWI Payment Form, contact your manager in QIWI Support to enable displaying list of cards linked to the payment tokens.
+Otherwise a customer may not use linked cards on the Form.
+A list of cards is displayed for payments from the same site for which the tokens are issued.

 ## Card payment token issue {#merchant-form-token-issue}